Lifestyle store

-A lifestyle store is a retail store selling a wide variety of product categories under a single brand.
-It is designed to associate a brand with one or another aspirational lifestyle.
-Lifestyle stores may include clothing, housewares, furniture, stationery, gifts, and so on.
+A lifestyle store is a retail store that sells products from several categories under a single brand.
+The format is intended to associate the brand with a particular aspirational lifestyle.
+Lifestyle stores may sell clothing, housewares, furniture, stationery, gifts and other consumer products.

-Examples of lifestyles addressed by brands include "fashionable", "active", "healthy", "back-to-basics".
+Examples of lifestyles associated with such brands include "fashionable", "active", "healthy" and "back-to-basics".

-The pioneer in this sector was Design Research, started in 1953.
-"It was the first attempt to do a lifestyle store, before anyone knew that word...."
-It carried an eclectic selection of products, from furniture to clothing, from toys to pots and pans, at a wide range of prices.
+History

+Design Research, founded in 1953, has been described as an early example of the lifestyle-store format.
+The retailer carried a broad range of products, including furniture, clothing, toys and cookware, across different price ranges.